 Integrates with Kaspersky Private Security Network (KPSN) so that organizations where Internet access is restricted by internal rules and policies can utilize Kaspersky Security Network (KSN) functionality.

-A solution that allows users of Kaspersky anti-virus software to access Kaspersky Security Network data without sending their own information to Kaspersky Security Network servers.
+A solution that allows users of Kaspersky anti-virus applications to access Kaspersky Security Network data without sending their own information to Kaspersky Security Network servers.

 Integrating with Kaspersky Anti Targeted Attack Platform (KATA) for detection of threats such as zero-day attacks, targeted attacks, and complex targeted attacks known as advanced persistent threats (APT).